bennadel/n-things-every-coldfusion-programmer/README.md

 Elevator pitch: While `cfparam` is often used to validate and default simple types, it can also be used to validate and default complex objects.

+## ColdFusion supports mixins

+Elevator pitch: You can use the `cfinclude` tag to pull functions into any context and treat them like mixins.
+This works in both CFML and CFC files.

+## `CFDump` tag attributes

+Elevator pitch: The `cfdump` tag (and `writeDump()` function) is one of the most powerful features of ColdFusion debugging.
+Using the attributes can make it even more effective.
+Also, you can use this tag to write to the standard-out stream (`output="console"`).

 [97-things]: https://github.com/97-things